amala2895/galaxy-zoo/README.md

 question_wise_model.py - This file has the model for approach 2.
 GalaxyZooQuestionsWise.py - This file is used to load data and train the model for approach 2.
 The 37 length y label is first altered in this file before training.

-We used a baseline model on the original data without augmentation and Transformations like cropping and resizing.
-The model had 3 convolution layers and 2 dense layers. (baselinemodel.py)